Does Medicare consider the prescription drug coverage I offer to be creditable?

 Who is this for?

-This information will help employers to notify their employees, spouses or retirees who are Medicare-eligible whether their prescription drug coverage is creditable coverage.
+This information will help employers to notify their employees, spouses or retirees who are Medicare-eligible whether their prescription drug coverage is creditable.

 Medicare Part D coverage provides seniors and people with disabilities with prescription drug benefits through Medicare.